mq-devops/static-nginx-deployment-template/readme.md

 - **Least-Privilege Permissions:** The workflow only requests necessary permissions to minimize security risks.
 - **Secure Access Tokens:** Use repository secrets to manage access tokens securely, avoiding exposure in logs or code.

-By leveraging this setup, you can efficiently deploy static websites with clear versioning and secure image management using GitHub Actions and NGINX.
+By using this setup, you can efficiently deploy static websites with clear versioning and secure image management using GitHub Actions and NGINX.